Two Days Angkor Archaeological Park in Siem Reap, Cambodia

 Angkor Archeological Park

-We made the required stop at the Angkor Conservation Area, 4 kilometers (2.4 miles) from city center, the only venue to offer valid government-issued tickets for the Angkor Wat Archaeological Zone, which covers 400 sq. kilometers (about 99,000 acres) and 1,000 temples.
-Local scam travel agencies sell reduced price vouchers, but officials confiscate these illicit tickets at the first entrance point.
+We made the required stop at the Angkor Conservation Area, 4 kilometers (2.4 miles) from the city center.
+It’s the only venue that offers valid government-issued tickets for the Angkor Wat Archaeological Zone.
+The zone covers 400 sq. kilometers (about 99,000 acres) and includes 1,000 temples.

 Pass Pricing at Angkor Wat